rashansmith/RAnalysisTitanic/README.md

+Titanic - Survival Prediction

-This is a project that analyzes the factors that affected the survival rate of passengers on the Titanic.
+This is a project that analyzes the factorsad predicts the chances of survival on the Titanic.
 The analysis is done in R.